Vonng/pigsty/docs/INSTALL.md

 |  Prometheus  | 9090 | `p.pigsty` | Prometheus Web UI        | [`p.pigsty.cc`](http://p.pigsty.cc)        |

-You can configure public domain names for these infra services or just use local static DNS records & resolver. e.g., write records to `/etc/hosts` and access via DNS.
+You can configure public domain names for these infra services or just use local static DNS records & resolver. e.g: write records to `/etc/hosts` and access via DNS.

 If [`nginx_sslmode`](PARAM.md#nginx_sslmode) is set to `enabled` or `enforced`, you can trust self-signed ca: `files/pki/ca/ca.crt` to use `https` in your browser.